 One fact is evident.
 The wicked who gather with the saints do not know they are fighting God.
 They do not know what they are doing.
 Had they known what they were doing, the chief priests and elders would have walked into Hell itself before they would have murdered their Christ.

 Perhaps God sends delusion on them because they do not receive the love of the truth.

-At one time Judas was a little boy in the village of Kerioth playing with his toys around the house.
+At one time, Judas was a little boy in the village of Kerioth playing with his toys around the house.
 Judas did not willingly become the son of perdition.
-He never dreamed that one day his Creator would say that it were good he never had been born.
+He never dreamed that one day his Creator would say that it would be good that he never had been born.

 Only God can keep us on the path that leads to life.
 It is a tortuous trail filled with traps and snares of all kinds.
 We do well to remain humble.
 The wicked, particularly the religious wicked, not only do not hear from God, refuse to admit their sin, and lack understanding, they also are proud and arrogant.
 They are filled with their own ways.